hongjai-rhee/public/giants/README.md

 ### 🌱 Many More Others

-I would also like to acknowledge, *Generative AI itself.* While writing this book, I had the opportunity to discuss ideas and visualizations with **ChatGPT** and **Gemini**, among many others.
+Among many more others, I would also like to acknowledge, *Generative AI itself.* While writing this book, I had the opportunity to discuss ideas and visualizations with **ChatGPT** and **Gemini** for example.

 ---